silverstripe/recipe-ccl/README.md

 This can be either added to an existing project or used as a project base for creating a basic Silverstripe CMS project.

+*Unlike other Silverstripe recipes, this recipe does not constrain Silverstripe core dependencies to a particular minor version line.*

 ## Installation